 All tuition payments are due on the first day of each month.
-Families have the option of choosing a 12-month contract (year-round care) or a 10-month contract (no care needed for June and July).
-The monthly tuition and registration fee are the same for either option, but these options allow the school to plan for staffing during the summer when some families may not need childcare.
+Families who were enrolled before August 1st, 2024 have the option of choosing a 12-month contract (year-round care) or a 10-month contract (no care needed for June and July).
+The monthly tuition and registration fee